 A customer who buys basics online and premium items in-store is not shifting preference.
 They are optimizing across channels based on product-specific needs.
 A customer who researches online for 30 minutes before purchasing in-store is using both channels within a single purchase journey.
 A customer who returns an online order in-store and then buys a different item is creating transactions in both channels from what started as one shopping mission.

 POS and e-commerce data record outcomes but not the reasoning that produced them.
 Understanding channel preference requires direct conversation with shoppers about specific purchase decisions, not analysis of aggregated transaction patterns.
+The reasoning is where the strategy lives; the outcomes are downstream symptoms.

 Conversational research across retail categories consistently identifies five factors that shape channel decisions.
 Their relative weight shifts by category, shopper segment, and shopping occasion.
+The five factors are not independent — they interact, and the interactions are what produce the seemingly inconsistent behavior aggregate data shows.

 Evaluation confidence determines whether a shopper needs physical interaction with the product.
 Categories where fit, texture, color accuracy, or quality variation matters drive in-store preference when shoppers are unfamiliar with the specific product.
 Once a shopper knows their size in a brand or trusts a product line’s quality consistency, the same category shifts to online for repurchase.
 Research reveals the confidence threshold at which channel switching occurs.